shann592/movie-maniac/README.md

 # Movie Maniac

 Movie Maniac is a React application that utilizes the TMDB movie APIs to display lists of popular, top-rated, and upcoming movies.
 The app also features a dark mode toggle for improved user experience in low-light environments.
+Also the routes have animated tranisition for smooth navigation built with framer-motion.

 ## Features

 - View lists of popular, top-rated, and upcoming movies.
 - Dark mode toggle for comfortable viewing in low-light conditions.
 - Styling using Tailwind CSS for a sleek and modern UI.
+- Routes animation with framer-motion.

 ## Getting Started